StuartCox3107/iGrow/README.md

 Click [Here](static/images/siteplan.pdf) for the site plan, opens in same tab, click back if needed

+## Features & wireframes

 ### Page 1: Landing page

 This page will give an overview of what the site purpose is to the user.
-It will explain what the site can do to help them and an overview of how it works.
+It will explain what the site can do to help them, and an overview of how it works.
+It will also display some of records with pagination and search functionality.

 - [Landing page desktop & tablet](wireframes/11landingdesktoptablet.png) opens in same tab, press back to return
 - [Landing page mobile](wireframes/p1landingmobile.png) opens in same tab, press back to return